Postman-Student-Program/library-api-v2/README.md

 #### Inspecting database

-Run `npm run psql` in your terminal to enter the postgres CLI as the default superuser on your machine (hopefully).
+If you want to poke around the dev database or run SQL commands on it directly, run `npm run psql` in your terminal.
+This will enter you in the postgres CLI as the default superuser on your machine (hopefully).

 You can run SQL queries in the `psql` REPL